 The town of Ninety Six, so named because it was 96 miles from the nearest Cherokee village, was once a main crossroads of western South Carolina.
 In the 1700s, twelve roads passed through the town--more than passed through Gettysburg, Pennsylvania in 1863.

-War came quickly to Ninety Six, where patriots and loyalists were already sharply divided by the struggle with the frontier Cherokee.
-In July 1775, when patriots suspected that the loyalists were supplying the Cherokee, they initiated a three day battle for control of the town that culminated in an uneasy truce.
+War came quickly to Ninety Six.
+In November 1775, Whig and Loyalist militia clashed in a three day battle for control of the town that culminated in an uneasy truce.
 This, the first engagement outside of New England, brought a national character to the burgeoning revolution.